Spring may be just around the corner, especially if you live in some of the southern states, but there's still time for more winter weather.

 So are mittens or gloves better?
 The answer depends on you, the activity, and the outside temperature.
 If you’re doing something highly aerobic, or you require manual dexterity, then gloves can be fine.
 But gloves are like sleeping bags – they don’t contribute warmth, they retain the warmth you have.
 Fingers lose heat faster when they are separated; if you can't find a pair of gloves that keep your hands warm, you are likely to find mittens preferable.

-When you start, you should be just a little on the chilly side.
-If you're already warm, you will quickly overheat and before that happens, stop and pull off a layer.
+When you start hiking or recreating outside, you should be just a little on the chilly side.
+If you're already warm, you will quickly overheat.
+Before you overheat, you should pause and remove a layer to prevent yourself from sweating.
 On a cold day I often start with my lightweight and midweight layer with my outer layer over that, and then pull off the midweight as I warm up.

 In the discussion of layers, we mentioned several kinds of synthetic materials.
+You should never wear cotton when recreating outdoors, but especially when it's cold!
 The reason is that cotton absorbs moisture like a sponge and then keeps it next to you.
 The damp material will cause you to chill severely in cold weather once you stop for a break.

 This is just as true for underwear as for t-shirts.
 A cold, clammy cotton bra next to your skin is uncomfortable at the least and can lead to severe chilling.
 You will be warmer if you stop and take your bra off, even though that means temporarily exposing a lot more skin to the elements.
 Prevention is better yet!
 You can either choose not to wear underwear or you can invest in one made of synthetic materials that wick sweat away.